By Clyde Hughes | AC JosepH Media

 While admitting she’s not out to break any records in the 5Ks and half-marathons she has participated in, her new race could land her in the local history books.
 Ocasio-Jimenez is trying to become the first Latina to win a seat on the Cumberland County Board of Commissioners.

-No one from the Latinx community has sat on the board which governing Cumberland County, event though Hispanics now make up 31.8% of the county’s population, according to 2019 U.S. Census figures.
+No one from the Latin American community has sat on the board which governing Cumberland County, event though Hispanics now make up 31.8% of the county’s population, according to 2019 U.S. Census figures.

 Last month, the Cumberland County Democratic Party selected the longtime South Jersey educator to replace veteran politico Jim Quinn, who is running for his old seat on the Millville City Commission after six years with the county board.